vmware/powershell-module-for-vmware-cloud-foundation-reporting/docs/documentation/functions/Publish-CertificateHealth.md

 Publish-CertificateHealth -json [file_name] -failureOnly
 ```

-This example extracts and formats the Certificate Health data as a PowerShell object from the JSON file for only the failed items.
+This example extracts and formats the certificate health data as a PowerShell object from the JSON file for only the failed items.

 ## Parameters

 ### -json

-The path to the JSON file containing the SoS Health Summary data.
+The path to the JSON file containing the SoS health summary data.

 ```yaml
 Type: String